 Q. Does the house still allow for my kids and family to move in, like the original Lakeview Manor?

-A. Yes, your wife/husband and up to 6 kids can still move into the house.
+A. Yes, your wife/husband and up to 6 kids (or 4 followers) can move into the house.

 Q. If I can't build the house, does it affect me getting the Land Barron Achievement?